Grant Awards Recipients

 2015-2016

-Zakiya Whatley Gondwe Scholar and Visiting Assistant Professor, Biology
+Zakiya Whatley Gondwe Scholar and Visiting Assistant Professor of Biology

 Prof. Whatley worked closely with Research and Instruction Librarian Meggan Smith to incorporate activities that improved students’ research skills in the course, “Microbiology.”